Thematic Research Area

 BA History, Yale University, 1997

-I am a historian of modern southern Africa, of African urbanism, and of decolonization, with specific expertise in informal settlement and in the histories of Mozambique and its capital Maputo.
+I am a historian of southern Africa, African urbanism, and decolonization, with specific expertise in informal settlement and the histories of Mozambique and its capital Maputo.

 My newest project, “A State at Year Zero: An Oral History of Mozambique’s Independence,” funded by a SSHRC Insight Grant from the government of Canada, focuses on the very first flush of independence: the months just before and just after a new flag was flown, on June 25, 1975.
 People at all levels of Mozambican society were attempting to interpret the colonial past, and rapidly address it, at the very moment that era officially became the past.
 For these first postcolonial theorists, as it were—government ministers, but also schoolteachers, doctors, nurses, and countless others—the emergency-like circumstances of the time, well before true planning took place, were also opportunities for discovery: of the state bureaucracy and how it worked, and also of Mozambican society in all its diversity.